lethaldose/inventory-service/README.md

     - It has properties which describe its pyhysical location in the shopping-centre like: floor, mainCorridor, shopNumber etc.
     - It has properties to describe how asset is displayed or mounted

+## Authentication
+1. Uses jwt for authenticating requests.
+Token is set `x-access-token` in request header

 ## Environment Requirement

 -   Node 6.10 (node 6 should work fine too)